Price Action Trading Strategies That You Need to Know

 This trading market started as far back as 1964 on the CME.
 These contracts have become quite popular since then.
 One vital reason for the popularity is that cattle have many uses aside from turning into the meat we eat.
 We also produce milk from them and their hides are good for leather.
 Basically, the value in cattle is clear, demonstrable, and easy to comprehend.

 They are both traded on the CME.
 The underlying difference between them comes down to the age and weight of the cows.
-The “Live” category comprises of cows within the calf stage until they reach a weight of 600 to 800 pounds.
+The “Feeder” category comprises of cows within the calf stage until they reach a weight of 600 to 800 pounds.
 This weight gain period can take anywhere from 6 to 10 months after the cow is weaned from its mother.

 After that, the cows are transferred to feeder lots, some of which are large enough to accommodate up to 50,000 cows.
-These cows fall into the “Feeder” category and are kept there in order to gain enough weight to be ready for slaughter.
+These cows fall into the “Live” category and are kept there in order to gain enough weight to be ready for slaughter.
 The largest producers of cattle in the US are Texas, Arizona, Kansas, Colorado, Nebraska, California, and Iowa.

-As mentioned previously, live cattle and options are traded on the Chicago Mercantile Exchange.
+As mentioned previously, live cattle futures and options are traded on the Chicago Mercantile Exchange.
 The price is quoted in cents per pound.
 Various market players, including cattle producers, packers, consumers, and independent traders all trade using live cattle contracts.
 The reason this type of contract is so popular is that it gives all interested parties the opportunity to hedge their market positions and reduce the notorious volatility and uncertainty associated with live cattle prices.
 It also allows market participants to assess and bet on cattle demand and supply in the present and in the future.

 |Contract Ticker Symbol||LC|